hyurl/sfn/docs/v06x/en-US/security.md

 - `HTTP request header` for Ajax.
 - `URL search string` e.g. `?x-csrf-token={token}`
 - `request body` a.k.a.
-HTML forms.
+HTML form-data.

 When you're request with these HTTP methods, you must send the token, otherwise a `403 Forbidden` will be thrown.